hoodiehq/hoodie-connection-status/README.md

 [![devDependency Status](https://david-dm.org/hoodiehq/hoodie-client-connection-status/dev-status.svg)](https://david-dm.org/hoodiehq/hoodie-client-connection-status#info=devDependencies)

 `hoodie-client-connection-status` is a JavaScript library for the browser.
-It allows to check a connection, and emits
+It allows to check a connection, and emits `disconnect` & `reconnect` events if the request status changes.
+Status is persisted in `localStorage`.

 ## Example